Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Numerical experiments

-Four numerical experiments were run to test the proposed model-reduction framework in a reconstructive setting: GPOD Case 1) with a basis dimension of $M=5$; GPOD Case 2) with a basis dimension of $M=10$; APG Case 1) with a basis dimension of $M=5$ and memory length of $\tau$=1e-4 s; and APG Case 2) with a basis dimension of $M=10$ and memory length of $\tau$=1e-4 s.
-The choice for memory length was chosen empirically through trial and error.
-Future work will focus on discovering a heuristic approach for choosing the memory length for the presented meshless method as was done in \cite{parish2020adjoint}.
+Four numerical experiments were run to test the proposed model-reduction framework in a reconstructive setting: GPOD Case 1) with a basis dimension of $M=5$; GPOD Case 2) with a basis dimension of $M=10$; APG Case 1) with a basis dimension of $M=5$ and memory length of $\tau=10^{-4}$ s; and APG Case 2) with a basis dimension of $M=10$ and memory length of $\tau=10^{-4}$ s.
+This memory length was chosen empirically to arrive at the most accurate and stable results.
+Future work will focus on defining a heuristic approach for selecting the memory length for the presented meshless method as was done in \cite{parish2020adjoint}.
+Finally, the selected basis dimensions result in compression factors for GPOD/APG Case 1 and Case 2 of $CF=90,000$ and $CF=45,000$, respectively.
 Figures \ref{fig:TGV_reconstructive_velocity} and \ref{fig:TGV_reconstructive_pressure} show the velocity and pressure fields for all four cases, respectively.
-There is qualitatively marginal difference between Fig.~\ref{fig:TGV_reconstructive_velocity} and the FOM in Fig.~\ref{fig:TGV_FOM_results_velocity} for both GPOD and APG methods.
-To qualitatively compare the PMOR directly against the FOM and analytical solution, the centerline velocity across the vertical position of the domain is recorded at snapshot $t=0.5$ s, shown in Fig.~\ref{fig:TGV_reconstructive_velocity_centerline}.
-These results show that the velocity profiles closely match both the FOM and the analytical solution, but under-predict the peaks of the vortices.
-It is interesting to highlight that both Case 1 and Case 2 for GPOD and APG align well with the FOM and retain $99.998\%$ and $99.99998\%$ percent of the statistical energy, respectively, but still marginally underpredict vortex peaks.
-It is likely that mapping the SPH data onto the reference space is attenuating modal information necessary to reconstruct vortex peaks exactly.
+There is a marginal qualitative difference between Fig.~\ref{fig:TGV_reconstructive_velocity} and the FOM in Fig.~\ref{fig:TGV_FOM_results_velocity} for both GPOD and APG methods.
+To qualitatively compare the PMOR directly against the FOM and analytical solutions, the centerline velocity across the vertical position of the domain is recorded at snapshot $t=0.5$ s, shown in Fig.~\ref{fig:TGV_reconstructive_velocity_centerline}.
+These results show that the velocity profiles closely match both the FOM and the analytical solution, but underpredict the velocity peaks of the vortices.
+It is interesting to highlight that both Case 1 and Case 2 for GPOD and APG align well with the FOM and retain $99.999\%$ and $99.9994\%$ percent of the statistical energy, respectively, but still marginally underpredict vortex peaks.
+It is likely that mapping the SPH data onto the reference space attenuated the modal information necessary to reconstruct vortex peaks exactly.